Wednesday, February 11, 2009

 As they have for decades, visitors have been making the pilgrimage to the resort town about 110 miles north of Des Moines.
 On Monday night, the 50th anniversary of the trio's deaths, the city's Surf Ballroom and Museum will host a huge concert in conjunction with the Rock Hall.

 Expected are luminaries including Graham Nash, whose 1960s British band was named for Holly; the Smithereens' Pat DiNizio, who wrote the song "Maria Elena" for Holly's widow; Los Lobos, who followed in the Hispanic-rock tradition begun by Valens; Texans Delbert McClinton and Joe Ely; and Tommy Allsup, who was a Holly sideman at the show 50 years ago.
+"The vision [for the Monday show] has always been that we go back to the roots," said Laurie Lietz, the Surf's executive director.
+"There were so many who were influenced by [the trio].
+So the tribute concert is really a tribute to each individual."

 The Surf, which was refurbished in 1995 by a local family (it's now run by a foundation), includes the original stage, the telephone where Holly and Valens placed their last calls, guitars, photographs and a green room with hundreds of autographs.